 In the first quarter of 2012, the Federal Reserve held three additional auctions of its Maiden Lane II portfolio of non-Agency MBS holdings, ultimately completing the disposition of the entire portfolio.
-The 2012 auctions were held in response to unsolicited offers by potential purchasers, or a "reverse inquiry" process, and were conducted using substantially different bidding rules from the auctions conducted in the second quarter of 2011.
-Notably, the Federal Reserve implemented an "all or none" policy with respect to the auctions, thus preventing the piecemeal subsequent "bidding down" of unsold inventory that had substantially weakened the success of the 2011 auctions.
-The certainty of execution provided by the process, and the lack of concern of adverse selection, led large buyers to participate.
-This, in turn, provided confidence to the market and bolstered valuation of non-Agency RMBS in the quarter.
-Valuations in the first quarter were further bolstered by the decline in sales of non-Agency RMBS by large dealers and banks, many of which had been reducing their holdings of non-Agency RMBS during the second half of 2011 to better manage their balance sheets, thus contributing to the price declines in that period.
+The success of these auctions provided confidence to the market and bolstered valuations of non-Agency RMBS generally.
+Valuations were further bolstered by the decline in sales of non-Agency RMBS by large dealers and banks, many of which had been reducing their holdings of non-Agency RMBS during the second half of 2011 to better manage their balance sheets, thus contributing to the price declines in that period.
+During the second quarter, the Federal Reserve began selling assets from its Maiden Lane III portfolio.
+This portfolio is made up of multi-sector collateralized debt obligations, or "CDOs."
+The Federal Reserve conducted two sales from Maiden Lane III during the second quarter of 2012, and in each case it reported that it sold assets at significantly higher prices than it had originally acquired them, thereby contributing to overall pricing stability in the non-Agency MBS market.

-Global credit markets generally improved during the quarter, and the overall liquidity and pricing of non-Agency RMBS improved as well, especially relative to the depths of the financial crisis.
-The liquidity and prices of non-Agency RMBS have also been supported over the last few years by the continued availability of repo financing provided by investment banks and commercial banks, with borrowing costs and haircuts that have remained relatively stable.
-However, since European banks have historically been a significant financing source for many investment banks that provide RMBS financing, the European sovereign debt crisis has created a lingering concern that a systemic shock to the European financial system would severely constrain the willingness and ability of U.S. banks and investment banks to finance RMBS, especially non-Agency RMBS.
+In the second quarter of 2012, prices of most non-Agency RMBS increased somewhat, but not nearly as much as in the first quarter.
+Generally positive underlying borrower performance was offset, at least in part, by a slowdown in the U.S. economy and renewed instability in the Euro zone.
+The troubled banking systems of Italy and Spain, in particular, continue to struggle under the weight of souring real estate loans and deteriorating economies.
+These conditions added to the fears of a deeper crisis in Europe and slower recovery in the U.S. and weighed on global financial markets throughout the period.
+As a result, U.S. Treasury yields dropped significantly as many investors flocked to safety.
+This made MBS investments even more attractive on a relative basis to investors seeking higher yields, thus providing meaningful demand and pricing support for the product.
+Additionally, the liquidity and prices of non-Agency RMBS continued to be supported by the availability of repo financing provided by investment banks and commercial banks, with borrowing costs and haircuts that have remained relatively stable.
+However, since European banks have historically been a significant financing source for many investment banks that provide RMBS financing, the European sovereign debt crisis has created a lingering concern that a systemic shock to the European financial system would severely constrain the willingness and ability of U.S. banks and investments banks to finance RMBS, especially non-Agency RMBS.
 Despite European debt crisis concerns, we have not yet seen any material impact on our ability to finance non-Agency RMBS, and in fact we have increased our total number of repo counterparties as compared to one year ago.